Answered By

 Marissa’s underwriting experience in traditional insurance markets empowers her to spot a “good risk” across many industries.
 Traditional markets — manufacturing, hospitality, transportation, etc. — are still the beasts they always were.
 However, adding the complexities of the modern world makes them more challenging than ever before.
 Marissa has the insight and adaptability to forge a path, teaming traditional knowledge with tech-powered skills.

-What Is General Liability Typically Covering For A Tech Company?
+What Does General Liability Usually Cover For A Tech Company?

 Asked by: Olivia S.